marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 * `master`
 * `dev`

-Feature branches should be made off `dev` and there should never have more than two *feature* branches active..
+Feature branches should be made off `dev`.
 To create a new feature branch off of `dev`, first switch to `dev` branch.

 ```{r}
 $ git checkout dev